JCHIANG1/Beer-Recipe-Analysis/README.md

 ### Methodology
 The Part1 Notebook
 1. Data exploratory and cleaning
-2. Handle the imbalanced data: Sampling
+2. Handle the imbalanced data: Down Sampling
 3. Split the data into training and testing set and standardized the predictors

 The Part2 Notebook